intermine/im-docs/docs/get-started/tutorial/index.rst

 Properties file
 ~~~~~~~~~~~~~~~~~

 Configuration of local databases and tomcat deployment is kept in a `MINE_NAME.properties` file in a `.intermine` directory under your home directory.
-We need to set up a `malariamine.properties` file.
+We need to set up a `biotestmine.properties` file.

 If you don't already have a `.intermine` directory in your home directory, create one now: